harsh2338/Restaurant-Management/README.md

 So this is an app which is used by customers to book a table and add the time they will arrive at the restaurant so that the food they have ordered will be ready as soon as they sit for dining.

 # Uses:
-  Helps for people to save time.
+  Helps people to save time.

 # TEAM MEMBERS